Department of Systems and Synthetic Microbiology

 • How could we use our knowledge to construct synthetic networks and to equip microorganisms with novel functions?

 To address these questions, we perform quantitative analysis of the network functions, using a range of fluorescence microscopy techniques combined with molecular biology, proteomics, transcriptomics, and metabolomics.
 Furthermore, we use mathematical theory and computer simulations to describe protein networks and to predict their behavior under different conditions.
 Our department offers a highly international and interdisciplinary environment that includes biologists, physicists, engineers and chemists.
-We are also part of the Center for Synthetic Microbiology (SYNMIKRO).
+Our department has been established as a part of the

 Biophysics of environment sensing by motile microorganisms [more]